beaukinstler/ud036_StarterCode/README.md

 Contributing
 ------------

 This is a demo project and will not be actively maintained.
-You're tallents will be far more useful elseware.
+Your tallents will be far more useful elseware.

 Credits
 -------